MicrosoftDocs/visualstudio-docs/docs/ide/class-designer/keyboard-and-mouse-shortcuts-in-the-class-diagram-and-class-details-window.md

 |SHIFT+TAB|All contexts|Navigates to previous child within the same parent (supports wrapping).|
 |SPACE|All contexts|Toggles selection on the current element.|

-##  <a name="KeyboardClassDetails"></a> Using the Keyboard in the Class Details Window
+## Using the Keyboard in the Class Details Window

 > [!NOTE]
 >  The following key bindings were chosen to specifically to mimic the experience of typing code.

 Use the following keys to navigate the Class Details window:

 |||
 |-|-|